SoundSkote/skote-portfolio-site/src/posts/Airport_Ambiences.md

 Hi everyone!

 Over the Easter break, I took a quick trip and had my recorder with me, so I captured some airport ambience along the way.
-I thought it might be useful to others, so I’m sharing it here.
+I thought it might be useful to others, so feel free to grab them :)

 link: **<https://georgiosaudio.gumroad.com/l/Airport-Ambiences>**

+&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;